-Pile dynamic load testing with pile driving analyzer (PDA) testing is required for concrete piles designed for this project.
-PDA is also required for steel piles not driven to practical refusal on rock or partially weathered rock.
+Pile Driving Analyzer (PDA) testing shall be required for driven piles on the project.
 The Contractor shall select a testing firm for PDA Testing from those firms currently approved to provide foundation testing services on SCDOT's Foundation Testing On-Call Contract.
 In addition to the PDA testing, CAPWAP (Case Pile Wave Analysis Program) analysis shall also be performed.
 The Contractor shall provide a Pile Installation Plan (PIP) that shall include the pile index testing program.
 The pile index testing program shall at a minimum include the Bent and Pile number of each pile to be tested as well as the number of index piles to be tested.
 The number of index piles shall conform to the SCDOT GDM.